helmerj/refinerycms-newsletters/readme.md

     Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb

-file to make required changes:

-1.  edit the string replacement call for transforming relative image path to remote http calls to link to your server
+and edit the string replacement call for transforming relative image path to remote http calls to link to your server

     gsub('src="/system/images','src="http://SERVER.YOUR.DOMAIN/system/images')}

 (Will move that one to Settings)

 Edit the